gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/downloading-datasets.md

 -   You can now explore the dataset
 -   To download individual files, check the box next to the file name and click the orange **Download** button.

-### Downloading the entire dataset
+### Downloading the entire dataset or many files

-To download all the files of a dataset, you need to use the AWS CLI.
+To download a large number of dataset files, we recommend using the AWS CLI.
 Please note that you need to have the AWS CLI v2 installed to follow the below steps.
 For more information on how to prepare your system for CLI upload (and download), visit this [guide](setting-up-the-aws-cli.html){:target="\_blank"}.

 -   Your temporary read-only AWS programmatic access credentials will be shown.
 Choose the format that you require (Linux, Windows CMD or Windows Powershell) and click the **click to copy** button on the right hand side.
--   Paste the credentials into your AWS CLI terminal environment.
+-   Paste the credentials into your AWS CLI terminal environment, ensuring the pasted commands are executed
 -   Using the terminal, navigate to where you want the data to be downloaded to.
 Click on the **click to copy** button and paste into the terminal, remembering to change the name `folder` to something meaningful for you.
 -   You can use other AWS CLI commands to explore the directory or you can use the GUI to preview the datasets contents.